 You do not want to use these pellets in pellet smokers, they are fuel for heating equipment.
 Also, because the heating pellets are not intended to be used to cook food, the production method differs from that of food-safe processing.

 Instead of interacting with food, these pellets are burnt as fuel so machinery and other components that come into contact with the pellets during manufacturing might not use food-safe lubricants for example.

 Although heating pellets are less expensive, they should not be used for cooking ( food grade ) in your pellet smoker or pellet grill.

-Benefits of smoking wood pellets?
+The Benefits of Using smoking wood pellets